 - examine and seize anything suspected of being connected with a possible contravention of the LHL Act or regulations

 - inspect, copy, or take extracts from documents on the premises and make images or recordings

 - seek the assistance of other persons

-- where necessary apply to the Magistrates' Court for a search warrant.
+- where necessary, apply to the Magistrates' Court for a search warrant.

 The Labour Hire Authority works with other state and commonwealth agencies to protect the rights of labour hire workers in Victoria.